-Such granularity had taken a toll on Redmart’s financial ERP system, which was managed and housed on-premise.
+Such granularity had taken a toll on Redmart’s financial ERP system, however, which was managed and housed on-premise.
 As its business grew by 200% a year, with more than 10,000 orders to process each day, it started facing scalability issues as it had to handle an exponential increase in the amount of data to generate financial reports.

 “We faced stability problems and processing limitations,” said Boland.
 “Although the new version of the on-premise software was coming out, going with it would be as difficult as switching out one system for another.”

 Redmart also faced support bugbears, as its ERP supplier at the time had only provided remote support over the phone, making it hard to resolve problems quickly, said Boland.